ravachol/kew/README.md

 #### Some Examples:

  ```
-% play moonlight son (finds and plays moonlight sonata)
+% cue moonlight son (finds and plays moonlight sonata)

-% play moon (finds and plays moonlight sonata)
+% cue moon (finds and plays moonlight sonata)

-% play beet (finds and plays all music files under "beethoven" directory)
+% cue beet (finds and plays all music files under "beethoven" directory)

-% play dir <album name> (sometimes it's neccessary to specify it's a directory you want)
+% cue dir <album name> (sometimes it's neccessary to specify it's a directory you want)

-% play song <song name> (or a song)
+% cue song <song name> (or a song)

-% play --help, -? or -h
+% cue --help, -? or -h

-% play --version or -v
+% cue --version or -v
  ```

 #### Other Functions: